Rick Jason: Acting career

 In 1960, he starred as insurance investigator Robin Scott in The Case of the Dangerous Robin, a syndicated American television series that lasted only one season.
 It was not renewed due to Jason's health issues, including back problems.
 In 1962, he began starring in the television series Combat! as Platoon Leader 2nd Lt.
 Gil Hanley, probably his most memorable role.
 In this series he shared the starring role in an alternating episode rotation, with Vic Morrow as Sgt.
 Chip Saunders, though in many episodes they both appeared.
 The show was a hit that lasted for 152 episodes in five seasons.

 After Combat!, Rick returned to stage acting.
 He made films in Japan and Israel, as well as films such as Color Me Dead (1969), The Day of the Wolves (1971), The Witch Who Came from the Sea (1976), Love and the Midnight Auto Supply (1977), Partners (1982) and Illegally Yours (1988).
 He also played Cornelius Vanderbilt in the 1989 miniseries Around the World in 80 Days.
 In 1973, he was a frequent character on The Young and the Restless.
 He was also a favorite voice for TV commercial narration in the 1960s.

 Retirement

 After retiring from screen appearances, Jason kept busy by doing voice-overs for commercials and wrote his autobiography, Scrapbooks of My Mind.
 In 2000, he attended a Combat! reunion in Las Vegas with fellow cast members.

 Personal life

 In his personal life, Jason enjoyed playing guitar, painting, sculpting, collecting wines, flying, hunting, photography, and breeding tropical fish.

 In 2000, Jason published his autobiography Scrapbooks of My Mind: A Hollywood Autobiography.
 The book describes Jason growing up in New York during the Great Depression and shares behind-the-scenes stories of his film and tv career.
 The book was pulled from publication after his death in October 2000.
-An online version of the book exists on the web.
+A version of the book exists online.